NikhilLamba24/Sytnthetic_data_and_tracking/README.md

 <br/>

-<b>CSRT tracking(here tracking error is encountered for without haze tracking in case of classical OpenCv based tracker i.e. CSRT, that is overcame by the above techniques)</b><br/>
+<b>CSRT tracking</b><br/>(here tracking error is encountered for without haze tracking in case of classical OpenCv based tracker i.e. CSRT, that is overcame by the above techniques)<br/>

 https://user-images.githubusercontent.com/46343406/232041077-83fe6906-b076-459f-aed5-03bc9a031405.mp4